sarah1893/notes/docs/index.rst

 Welcome to Python Cheatsheet!
 ==============================

 Welcome to pysheeet.
-This project aims at collecting useful python snippets in order to enhance pythoneers' coding experiences.
+This project aims at collecting useful Python snippets in order to enhance pythoneers' coding experiences.
 Please feel free to contribute if you have any awesome ideas for improvements to code snippets, explanations, etc.